A secure and resilient digital transformation

 Impact highlights

-Since it was launched, the Upanzi Network has made significant progress towards its goals.
+Since it was launched, the Upanzi Network has made significant progress toward its goals.
 Its impact will grow exponentially with the addition of three new research nodes, announced in 2024.

 Knowledge transfer